- A403, Portland Square, Drake Circus, Plymouth, Devon, PL4 8AA

 School of Biological and Marine Sciences (Faculty of Science and Engineering)

-PhD Student investigating the effects of resource distributions on Drosophila physiology, and aggressive and reproductive behaviours
+PhD student investigating the effects of local-scale spatial distributions of food resources on Drosophila physiology, fitness and aggressive and reproductive behaviours.

 Association for the Study of Animal Behaviour